 – A Level 3 inspection includes all the areas and items checked in a Level 1 and a Level 2 inspection, as well as the removal of certain components of the building or chimney where necessary.
 Removal of components (i.e., chimney crown, interior chimney wall) shall be required only when necessary to gain access to areas that are the subject of the inspection.
 When serious hazards are suspected, a Level 3 inspection may well be required to determine the condition of the chimney system.

 A Chimney Sweep specializes in fireplace cleaning and inspections.
-Our certified chimney sweeps performs various levels of chimney inspections.
+Our certified chimney sweeps perform various levels of chimney inspections.
 We begin by a full inspection from the top of the fireplace where we inspect the chimney cap, chimney crown, flashing, brickwork and we even check for loose roof shingles.
 At this point, our technicians begin the cleaning process if this is required.
 After the chimney and fireplace cleaning process, our technician will inspect the inside of the chimney and fireplace.
 This is a full inspection of the smoke chamber, damper, firebox, lintel, hearth, and the ash dump door.